spmedia/Crypto-Scam-and-Crypto-Phishing-Threat-Intel-Feed/README.md

 You can also use this list to perform dir scans against them to find interesting/important files.
 Every now and then it can lead to you finding their infra, setup panels, and even raw data.
 Check out using the [PhishingSecList](https://github.com/spmedia/PhishingSecLists) that I created specifically for scanning these types of finanacial, phishing, and crypto fraud websites.
 It can reveal a ton of useful intel during your recon and hunting phase.

+Block these urls from being able to be inboxed at your org.
+Block em from being able to be accessed on your networks.
+Block them from being able to be shared on your platforms messaging system.
+Block em everywhere!

 # ✅ Downloads ↓ ꜜ

 - Raw blocklist: [here](https://raw.githubusercontent.com/spmedia/Crypto-Scam-and-Crypto-Phishing-Threat-Intel-Feed/refs/heads/main/detected_urls.txt)